mozilla-services/loads/docs/source/zmq-api.rst

 ========================

-Currently, there is only a Python implementation and a JavaScript implementation (using the Mocha test framework for the latter).
-The JS runner is provided in a separate project named `loads.js
+Currently, there is only a Python implementation and a JavaScript implementation The JS runner is provided in a separate project named `loads.js
 <https://github.com/mozilla-services/loads.js>`_.

 If you have implemented your own runner, feel free to submit us a